vinid/bkpvinid.github.io/_posts/2020-12-09-distributional-semantics-ontological-concepts.md

 ### Distributional Semantics for Ontological Concepts

 We can use a simple trick to create distributional representations of ontological concepts.
 We now make two assumptions: we have some text available and we can identify entities of a Knowledge Graph in the text.
 Thus, given in input a text, we first annotate it using an entity linker (e.g., [DBpedia Spotlight](https://www.dbpedia-spotlight.org/demo/), we remove the words and then we replace the entities with their most specific type in the ontology.
+Thus, we go from text, to entities of a knowledge graph and finally to the types of those entities.

 The following figure shows the process with simple and high-level steps.
 ![](https://github.com/vinid/vinid.github.io/raw/master/images/posts/ds/ds_process_types.jpg)